 Suits can be worn with almost any type of shoes.
 Really!
 Sneakers, cowboy boots, Oxfords, brogues—they’re all acceptable.
 With a tuxedo, on the other hand, only patent leather shoes are considered appropriate.

-This one is pretty straightforward: A tuxedo is more expensive than a suit.
+This difference between a tux and a suit is pretty straightforward: A tuxedo is more expensive than a suit.
 This will be true whether you’re renting or buying, so factor that into your formalwear decision.

 Which is better, a tuxedo or a suit?

 When it comes to the tuxedo vs. suit debate, there’s no “better” or “worse”.
 Choosing your attire is all about considering the venue, time of day, and overall style of your wedding.
 Hosting a daytime event in an outdoor garden?
 Wear a suit.
 Planning an evening wedding in a hotel ballroom?
 A tuxedo might be more appropriate.
 However, there are no hard-and-fast rules here (unless you’ve already determined that your wedding will have a specific dress code).
 The main thing to consider is that the groom (or grooms) match the formality of their partner and wedding party.
 It’s essential to discuss your wedding’s formality and dress code with your partner, so you’re both on the same page as you shop for attire.